PanacheSoftware/PanacheLegalDocs/gettingstarted/0_docker.rst

 .. image:: /img/docker-dashboard.png
    :align: center

 Once all containers are running open a web browser and navigate to **http://host.docker.internal:55001** to open the Panache Legal Platform.
-You can use the following details to login (assuming you did not change the **PanacheSoftware__StartDomain** environment variable to a different domain.
+You can use the following details to login (assuming you did not change the **PanacheSoftware__StartDomain** environment variable to a different domain).

 Username: admin@panachesoftware.com